Get Away (film): Release

 In August 2024, the film was retitled Get Away and acquired by IFC Films and Shudder (both divisions of AMC Networks), with a theatrical release in the United States and Canada on 6 December 2024.
 It premiered at Fantastic Fest on 20 September 2024 before streaming on Shudder in 2025.
 In the United Kingdom, the film was released on the subscription service Sky Cinema on 10 January 2025.

-It was featured in the Limelight section of the 54th International Film Festival Rotterdam to be screened in February 2025.
+It was featured in the Limelight section of the 54th International Film Festival Rotterdam that screened in February 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Matt Donato of Collider described the film as "a deceptive blast that properly exploits vacationer stereotypes to conceal vastly more wicked intentions."
 He complimented the performances and humor but noted the story's length in reaching the climactic "pay-off".
 Bloody Disgustings Trace Thurman was more mixed, concluding that it "gets by on the charms of its cast and an overall sense of demented glee, but it never aspires to be anything other than a frequently amusing diversion."
 Cath Clarke in The Guardian gave the film two stars but said that it was rescued by the "almighty twist and a demented finale".